HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/quick-start.md

 # Quick Start

 1. Create a folder for your project (e.g. `yourproject`)

 2. Prepare a tab-separated table of phenotypes and eventually covariates (see the [input section](input-phenotype-file.md)).

 3. Prepare and configure the required [input data for step 2](input-full-data.md), usually an imputed or sequencing dataset, and [step 1](input-indep-snps.md), usually a QCed and pruned dataset.
-You can eventually prepare also a [set of files for LD computation](input-ld-panel.md), suggested when analyzing a large dataset with > 100k samples.
+You can eventually prepare also a [set of files for LD computation](input-ld-panel.md), suggested if you want to run loci clumping when analyzing a large dataset with > 100k samples.

-4. If you want to perform a multi-models execution, prepare the [models table](input-models-table.md) to describe your analyses.
+4. If you want to perform a multi-models or multi-projects execution, prepare the [models table](input-models-table.md) or [projects table](input-projects-table.md) to describe your analyses.

 5. Prepare the necessary config files, using the templates provided in the `templates` folder:
-   1. A [config file](main-parameters.md) describing settings and inputs for your project
+   1. A [config file](main-parameters.md) describing settings and inputs for your project.
    2. A config file to [define the profile](hpc-profile.md) for your computational environment.
    3. Optionally, you can also add configuration to enable execution monitoring using [Nextflow Tower](tower-monitoring.md)

 6. Invoke the pipeline using `nextflow run HTGenomeAnalysisUnit/nf-pipeline-regenie`